RazviOverflow/razvioverflow.github.io/_microcorruption/montevideo.md

 title: "Microcorruption - Montevideo"
 date: 2019-02-18
 categories: [microcorruption, reverse engineering]
-tags: [microcorruption, tutorial, assembly, ctf, montevideo, walkthrough, debug]
+tags: [microcorruption, tutorial, assembly, ctf, montevideo, walkthrough, debug, buffer overflow, shellcode]
 description: Microcorruption Montevideo level explained in detail.
 We will see how to solve the level and understand the underlying concepts.
 hasComments: true
 image: /images/microcorruption-levels-image.png
 ---

+In this new level, just like the previous one, we will exploit a buffer overflow vulnerability and create a working shellcode in order to solve the level, only this time our shellcode will be limited.
+Keep reading to learn more :)

 When you enter the level, as always, there is a pop up manual.
 The last paragraph states the following:
 > This is Software Revision 03.
 We have received unconfirmed reports